S: Working with local communities (Helping solve local issues)

 We realize that Group corporate activities have the largest direct environmental impact in the areas around our manufacturing bases.
 We therefore work to build understanding of and trust in these activities through dialogue and information sharing with stakeholders in the surrounding areas, and engage in environmental conservation.
 We also promote local biodiversity conservation in recognition that biodiversity both generates direct benefits for local life and leads to sustainable growth.

 At the Kuwana Plant, we work in partnership with Mie Prefecture, the local town of Toin and the NPO Mori-no Kaze on the “Toyo Tires Midori no Tsunagari Mie” initiative, which promotes environmental conservation and coexistence with local communities.
-A total of seven events have been held since April 2022, with 212 employees working on the “Green Trail” and “Green Plaza” facilities.
-In October, the families of employees also participated in volunteer activities, with children learning the importance of protecting the environment by making cards using fallen leaves.
+In 2023, a total of seven events have been held since April, with 196 employees working on the Green Trail and Green Plaza facilities.
+In November, the families of employees also participated in volunteer activities, with children learning the importance of protecting the environment by planting mitsumata trees, which are used to make Japanese paper and banknotes, making bird call toys, and hearing stories about the age rings of trees.

 Our Sendai Plant has also participated in the Millennium Hope Hills project since 2013.
 This initiative uses land that became uninhabitable by the tsunami caused by the 2011 earthquake to create parkways between hills that can dampen the force of a future tsunami and serve as evacuation sites.
 Employees also join volunteers from around the country to plant medium-height trees like Japanese bay tree and white oak, and shrubs like East Asian eurya and Japanese aralia, which will grow into a beautiful forest in around 15 to 20 years.
 This forest shall serve as a kind of “green” tide embankment that dissipates and reduces the force of a tsunami, and contribute to maintaining biodiversity.
 Our production bases will continue working together with local communities to contribute to their development.